gbv/beaconspec/beacon.md

 ### prefix

-The prefix field specifies an URI pattern that is used to construct link sources.
-If no prefix meta field was specified, the default value `{+ID}` is used.
+The prefix field specifies an URI patter to construct link sources.
+If no prefix field is specified, the default value `{+ID}` is used.
+If the prefix field contains no template expression, the expression `{ID}` is appended.

 The name `prefix` was choosen to keep backwards compatibility with existing BEACON files.

-Applications MAY map the prefix field to the RDF property `void:uriSpace` or `void:uriRegexPattern` with `:source` as subject, when mapping to RDF.
+Applications MAY map the prefix field to the RDF property `void:uriSpace` or `void:uriRegexPattern` with `:sourceset` as RDF subject.

 ### target

-The target field specifies an URI pattern to construct link targets.
-If no target meta field was specified, the default value `{+ID}` is used.
+The target field specifies an URI patter to construct link targets.
+If no target field is specified, the default value `{+ID}` is used.
+If the target field contains no template expression, the expression `{ID}` is appended.

-Applications MAY map the target field to the RDF property `void:uriSpace` or `void:uriRegexPattern` with `:target` as subject, when mapping to RDF.
+Applications MAY map the target field to the RDF property `void:uriSpace` or `void:uriRegexPattern` with `:targetset` as RDF subject.

 ### message